To help you find your way to the festival and around the site, we’re using what3words - a really simple way to find and share precise locations.

-- Young Scot Card
+- Young Scot National Entitlement Card with PASS hologram (Under 26s only)

 This is in line with the national Challenge 25 policy.

-CCTV and Police Detection Dogs will be in use and you will be removed from the site if found with flares, smoke canisters or drugs (you will also risk being arrested!).
+CCTV and Police Detection Dogs will be in use at entrances and across the festival site.
+You will be removed from the site if found with flares, smoke canisters or drugs (you also risk being arrested!).